-Poor Will's Almanack for the last week of early summer.
+Poor Will's Almanack for the third week of Middle Fall.

-Poor Will's Almanack for the fourth week of early summer.
+This is Bill Felker with Poor Will's Almanack for the second week of Middle Fall.

 The season is sending messages.
 Migrating flocks of birds, sometimes large enough to stretch across the sky, remind the commuter and trucker that ice and snow lie ahead.
 The urgent call of the geese, common at this time of year, evokes an autumnal restlessness.
 As the days shorten, sheep and goat owners pay attention to the signs that their does and ewes are cycling.
 And even human conceptions are said to increase as the weather cools.